How Augmented Reality In Museums Caters to the Edutainment of Millennials

 Feb 24, 2018 - 7 min read

 One might wonder why Augmented Reality is becoming so popular among museums, especially when audio guides and personal guides are so readily available at museums and the information on the internet is quite accessible from home or schools.
-In fact, some might even argue that Augmented and Virtual Reality might take away the relevancy of museums altogether.
+In fact, some might even argue that Augmented and Virtual Reality might take away the relevance of museums altogether.
 I mean, why go to a museum if you could visit it virtually?
 But does VR and AR really have the ability to replace physical museums?
 Will this technology be a threat, or does it actually open up museums to more opportunities?
 My guess is the latter, and here’s why.

-It may not come as surprise to learn that museums face a very serious issue of increasing and maintaining their visitor numbers.
+It may not come as a surprise to learn that museums face a very serious issue of increasing and maintaining their visitor numbers.
 This is even more true when it comes to attracting members of the younger generation.
 Living in a world of instant gratification, non-stop entertainment and engagement via technology makes it really difficult for any kind of business, including museums, to grab and keep the attention of people.
 The truth is, while some people go to museums to look at paintings or artifacts, the majority of us are mostly interested in the stories behind them.
-As with anything relating to good storytelling, VR and AR prove to be the most engaging mediums, offering us memorable experiences with long lasting impressions.
+As with anything relating to good storytelling, VR and AR prove to be the most engaging mediums, offering us memorable experiences with long-lasting impressions.